naxuroqa/Venom/INSTALL.md

     apt-get install valac cmake libgtk-3-dev libjson-glib-dev libsqlite3-dev

-Ubuntu 12.04 (Precise Pangolin): (needs a ppa to get a newer version of valac)
+Ubuntu 12.04 (Precise Pangolin): (needs a ppa to get a newer version of valac as well as djbdns for dns resolution)

     apt-add-repository ppa:vala-team/ppa
     apt-get update